onmax/nimiq-identicons/README.md

 ### Discontiuned functions

-There are functions in the original library that are not included in this implementation because of the lack of use.
-The function are:
+There are functions in the original library that are not included in this implementation due to lack of use.
+These functions are:

 - `makeLetterHash`
 - `wordsByEntropy`